 Listed Building Consent should be applied for where work is proposed to a listed building which could have the potential to affect the character or significance of the listed building.
 This could include work such as replacing a window or door, repositioning an internal wall or changing the planform of the building, changing the roof covering, creating or enlarging openings, replacing or 'opening up' fireplaces, building extensions, demolition and much more.
 The Council has a legal duty to protect the significance of listed buildings, so Conservation and Urban Design Officers are obliged to provide advice on proposed works and make appropriate recommendations with regard to impact of proposals on the significance of a listed building.

 It is an offence to carry out or instruct works to a listed building which does not benefit from Listed Building Consent.
 If you are unsure whether work you propose to carry out requires Listed Building Consent, we recommend you consult the Conservation and Urban Design department for advice.

 It is often the case that work requiring Listed Building Consent will also require Planning Permission, for which there is a fee.
 If this is the case, it is advised that the two applications are submitted together.

 Please note, some works that do not require Planning Permission at all (particularly internal alterations) may still require Listed Building Consent.

 You should also seek advice with regard to Building Regulation approval.
 The Council has the power to relax certain requirements of the Building Regulations where their strict application would be unreasonable concerning work that will affect the character of a listed building.

 It usually takes eight weeks to process a Listed Building Consent application.
-However, this can take longer in complex cases or where English Heritage are involved.
+However, this can take longer in complex cases or where revisions and negotiations are required.

 The Council must advertise application for consent both on site and in the local press and must allow at least 21 days for public comment.
 Work should never begin until a notice giving consent has been received.